mailtruck/longma/README.md

 ## Roadmap

-* flag for lines per file
+* -flag for lines per file-
-* create and split files into a new directory
+* -create and split files into a new directory-
 * support splitting csv.gz files
 * flag for csv.gz or csv output
 * ability to output to tar.gz or zip